At What Temperature Does Water Freeze?

 Will Additives In Water Change Its Freezing Point?

-Additives in water can lower its freezing point in a phenomenon known as freezing point depression.
+Additives in water can lower its freezing point, a phenomenon known as freezing point depression.
 When you add a solute (for example, salt) to a solvent (for example, water), the solvent’s freezing point decreases.
 This occurs because the newly created solution will undergo physical and chemical changes.
 In chemistry, these changes are referred to as colligative properties.
 The new freezing point will depend on the number of new particles added in relation to the number of solvent molecules present in the new solution.
 [1]

 How Does Atmospheric Pressure Affect the Freezing Point?